net-lisias-ksph/KIS/ModuleKISPickup.md

 #### `ModuleKISPickup`

-This module allow a part to be used for grabbing.
-(By default on all Kerbal Eva)
+This module allow a part to be used for grabbing (all Kerbal Eva have it by default).

 Sample module configuration with the default values :
 ```